Is There Really Such a Thing as Hispanic Acne Care?

 Hyperpigmentation and Hispanic Skin

-Most of the United States and almost all of Latin America suffer from harsh summer sun.
+Most of the United States and almost all of Latin America suffer from the harsh summer sun.
 In extreme southern South America, summers tend to be cloudy and cool, but the thinning of the Antarctic ozone layer results in unusually high levels of UV radiation.

 For people who have acne, lots of sun exposure results in lots of skin pigmentation.
 As acne heals, the pigment-producing melanocytes in the skin make melanin to serve as an antioxidant to reduce inflammation.
 The melanin remains in the skin and causes brown spots.
 In Hispanic women, and occasionally even in Hispanic men, fluctuations in hormones cause the formation of melasma, multiple brown spots that appear in drifts on the face, neck, torso, and hands.